Financial Aid FAQs

 Withdrawing from a class after Drop/Add may mean that a student will be short the number of credits needed for satisfactory academic progress (SAP).
 For more information on our SAP policy click here.

-One of my parents lost their job and my family is in a financial bind.
+One of my parents/caregivers lost their job and my family is facing hardships.
 Can the Financial Aid Office help me?

 If your family experiences a change in income due to unusual circumstances (e.g. loss of employment, separation or divorce, high non-reimbursed medical expenses, etc.), contact the Financial Aid Office about a possible reevaluation of aid eligibility.